Thiruvariyamuthu/Business-Insights-360-Power-BI-Project-for-AtliQ-Hardware/README.md

 ## 📈 Dashboard Views

 ### 💰 Finance View
-- Key financial metrics like Net Sales, Gr oss Margin (GM%), and Net Profit (NP%) are shown with comparisons to the last year (LY) and target.
+- Key financial metrics like Net Sales, Gross Margin (GM%), and Net Profit (NP%) are shown with comparisons to the last year (LY) and target.
 - A Net Sales Performance Over Time chart visualizes monthly sales trends.
 - A Profit & Loss Statement provides a detailed breakdown of revenues, costs, and profits.
 - A chart highlights the Top/Bottom Customers & Products based on net sales.